AntidoteDB/antidote_aql/README.md

 To use AQL through Docker simply pull the image from Docker Hub [here](https://hub.docker.com/r/pedromslopes/aql/).
-If docker can't pull the lastest version of the image, do it manually by:
+If docker can't pull the latest version of the image, do it manually by:

 ```
     docker pull pedromslopes/aql:<latest-version-available>